ETH-WindMil/Sonkyo-Benchmark/README.md

 ## Experimental Part

-A detailed documentation of the experimental set-up, including the types of deployed sensors, the nature of excitation as well as the investigated damage scenarios and environmental variations is provided in the [paper](https://github.com/ETH-WindMil/Sonkyo-Benchmark).
+A detailed documentation of the experimental set-up, including the types of deployed sensors, the nature of excitation as well as the investigated damage scenarios and environmental variations is provided in the experimental [paper](https://github.com/ETH-WindMil/Sonkyo-Benchmark).

+Apart from the initially healthy state, the experimental specimen is tested under two distinct families of damaged states.
+The first one attempts to simualte icing accretion by adhering a set of lumped masses on specific locations while the second group is focused on the investigation of cracks with varying characteristics, which are physically introduced on the structure as surface cuts.
+This results in 3 scenarios with added mass and a combination of 9 cracked scenarios, with each case tested under varying temperature conditions, from -15<sup>o</sup>C to +40<sup>o</sup>C using a step of 5<sup>o</sup>C.

 <div style="margin-left:105px;font-size:20px">
 <table>